WEC-Sim/WEC-Sim/docs_new/user/code_structure.rst

 The flex body block is used to represent hydrodynamic bodies that contain additional flexible degrees of freedom ('generalized body modes').
 The flex body is determined automatically by the degrees of freedom contained in the BEM input data.
 At least one instance of a hydrodynamic body block (rigid or flex) is required in each model.
-The :ref:user-advanced-features-body section describes the various types of WEC-Sim bodies in detail.
+The :ref:`user-advanced-features-body` section describes the various types of WEC-Sim bodies in detail.

 Both in Simulink and the input file, the user has to name the blocks ``body(i)`` (where i=1,2,...).
 The mass properties, hydrodynamic data, geometry file, mooring, and other properties are